 This is not the first time that such an instrument has been brought out to help the cause.
 But there lies a significant difference.
 Earlier the satellites used to have a lesser resolution which was 1km and they used to circumscribe the earth once in few weeks.
 But TRISHNA will have a resolution of 50m and will revisit thrice in a week.
 Not only this, but TRISHNA will also measure a wide range of temperatures from about -20°C to +30°C and will be priced even in calculating 0.3°C.

 TRISHNA will be a landmark in the history of surface temperature measurements.
 This satellite will not remain confined to measuring only temperatures for agriculture but also help in many other important tasks.
 This will include surveillance of continental and coastal waters.
 The follow up of urban heat traps is also to be measured by it.
-It will monitor risks (fire detection and volcanic activity) and study the cryosphere (glaciers, frozen lakes) along with radiation budget assessment.
+It will monitor risks (fire detection and volcanic activity), study the cryosphere (glaciers, frozen lakes), and assess the radiation budget.

 This mechanism is supposed to hold the commercial market with its dynamic new technology.
 These techs will bring about newer ways of conserving nature.
 In the times of pandemics and epidemics, such steps are open-heartedly welcomed.